 Purchasing refractory materials can be really expensive in themselves, when you add transport and packaging costs to non-bulk order values, they become even more expensive.

-We recycle fire bricks and kiln furniture that are used in the kilns for the pottery industry.
+We use recycled fire bricks and kiln furniture that are used in the kilns for the pottery industry.

 All the materials are hand sorted and then ground in a mill to produce fire brick grog.
 This is mixed with heat proof high alumina cement, perlite and a special super plasticiser that allows the mixture to keep its strength.
 Without this the mix would simply crumble as the pores in the perlite drain up the fine cement.